thulanibango/aws-bootcamp-cruddur-2023/journal/Week 1 - Containersation/Jounal/Week 1 - Containersation.md

 ### Implementing a Health check in the docker composer file
 Health checks are meant to chek if resources are healthy.
 Here health checks are implemented in the docker compose file.
-The health checks are implemented on each resouce that
+The health checks are implemented on each container service.
 ![Implementation of health checks using the docker compose file ](images/Health_check.png)

 ### Multi-stage building for a Dockerfile build